 prod: check xref

-The reason this function compiles without lifetime annotations is historical: in early versions of pre-1.0 Rust, this wouldn’t have compiled because every reference needed an explicit lifetime.
+The reason this function compiles without lifetime annotations is historical: in early versions (pre-1.0) of Rust, this code wouldn’t have compiled because every reference needed an explicit lifetime.
 At that time, the function signature would have been written like this:

 fn first_word<'a>(s: &'a str) -> &'a str {

-After writing a lot of Rust code, the Rust team found that Rust programmers were entering the same lifetime annotations over and over in particular situations.
+After writing a lot of Rust code, the Rust team found that Rust programmers were entering the same lifetime annotations repeatedly in particular situations.
 These situations were predictable and followed a few deterministic patterns.
-The developers programmed these patterns into the compiler’s code so that the borrow checker can infer the lifetimes in these situations and doesn’t need explicit annotations.
+The developers programmed these patterns into the compiler’s code so the borrow checker could infer the lifetimes in these situations and not need explicit annotations.

 This piece of Rust history is relevant because it’s possible that more deterministic patterns will emerge and be added to the compiler.
 In the future, even fewer lifetime annotations might be required.